mlaanine/StrokeCounter/README.md

 As it is, the app shows stroke count, elapsed time and average cadence.

-#todo: explore using the MPU-6050's FIFO buffer to read in bursts and put the Arduino to POWER_SAVE in the
-meantime - this should save some more power.
+Next steps - Explore using the MPU-6050's FIFO buffer to read in bursts and put the Arduino to POWER_SAVE in the meantime - this should save some more power.
+Waterproof mechanics.
-#todo: waterproof mechanics.

 -Mikko L 10/2015